VerdanTech/Vdt-Webapp/README.md

 VerdanTech is an open source software project best summarized as a fusion between:

-1. **Garden Productivity Engine**: A fine-grained and interactive model of agriculture which facilitates the data-driven planning of productive spaces at any scale and the collaborative organization of labour.
+1. **Garden Productivity Engine**: An intricate and interactive model of agriculture which facilitates the data-driven planning of productive spaces at any scale and the collaborative organization of labour.
 - **Agro-Ecology Optimization Model**: The model captures the relationship between agriculture and the broader ecological system, with the goal of producing a healthy abundance and diversity of food with minimal reliance on non-renewable resources and conditions of ecological destruction.
-- **IoT Automation Suite**: The model is complemented by an Internet-of-Things (IoT) platform, which serves as an extensible interface for integration of external APIs with the inputs and outputs of the model.
+- **IoT Automation Suite**: The model is complemented by an Internet-of-Things (IoT) platform, which serves as an extensible interface for integration of external APIs with inputs to and outputs of the model.
 Alongside the platform is a suite of embedded devices aimed at automating the process of obtaining measurements and executing tasks.
 These devices live in a different repository called [VerdanTech-Devices](https://github.com/nathanielarking/VerdanTech-Devices).

 For a high level conceptual overview of the features of this application, see the [Outline](outline/README.md) folder.

 VerdanTech is a very young application, and most of these goals have not been completed.
-See [Roadmap](#features) for further information.
+See the [Features](#features) section for further information.
 VerdanTech has been in development since late 2022, or early 2021 if you count the [first attempt](https://www.youtube.com/watch?v=w0TwPI7bLp8&ab_channel=TotalVeganicFuturism) at a similar idea.
 VerdanTech is built with (sentientist values)[https://sentientism.info/] in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.

-**Streamlined deploylment not implemented yet**
 If you wish to deploy this application yourself, see the [Deployment](#deployment) section.
 If the instructions are not adequate in guiding you to a successful deployment, please reach out to the [Community](#community).

 The key technical features of VerdanTech are:
 1. The backend is an asyncronous python HTTP and websocket application, using the [Litestar](https://litestar.dev/) ASGI framework for API, Posgresql for persisted model state, Redis for in-memory model state, a [differential synchronization](https://neil.fraser.name/writing/sync/) algorithm for multi-client synchronization, and a clean architecture with core domain logic in plain Python.
-2. The frontend is a SvelteKit application configured in static adapter mode, using [Orval](https://orval.dev/) for client generation with [Svelte Query](https://tanstack.com/query/latest/docs/react/overview) and Tailwind + [Skeleton UI](https://www.skeleton.dev/) for UI/UX.
+2. The frontend is a SvelteKit application configured in static adapter mode, using [Orval](https://orval.dev/) for typed client generation with [Svelte Query](https://tanstack.com/query/latest/docs/react/overview) and Tailwind + [Skeleton UI](https://www.skeleton.dev/) for UI/UX.

 <!--- See the video introduction to VerdanTech here: --->
 <!--- [![Watch the video](https://img.youtube.com/vi/jGFHhRVdxRM/maxresdefault.jpg)](https://youtu.be/jGFHhRVdxRM) --->